andre-st/dotfiles/GAMING.md

 	[YouTube-Video by WD40 company itself](https://www.youtube.com/watch?v=I35647lHFzA)
 - "joystick drift"
     - often reported, not yet my problem
+    - two likely causes:
-    - two causes: wear and tear or dust/dirt (solved the same way as spring noise)
+        - wear and tear of the inner graphite pads
+        - dust / dirt (solved the same way as spring noise but might remove grease too)
+        - dust in-between moving parts accelerating wear like sand-paper
     - joysticks replaceable (~15-35 euro), leave all other cables connected except for the controller flat cable
     - "Nintendo wins a class action lawsuit about joy-con drift brought by parents who accused the company of knowingly selling faulty products